What are "parental responsibilities" and how is it different from custody?

 Generally if you and the other parent are married and seeking a divorce, one or both of you may file for allocation of parental responsibilities as part of the divorce (dissolution) action or legal separation.1

-If you and the other parent were never married, either of you may file for allocation of parental responsibilities in the county in which the child has been permanently residing or in the county where the child can be found.2 For more information about whether or not to file, see What are some advantages and disadvantages for getting an allocation of parental responsibilities order?
+If you and the other parent were never married, either of you may file for allocation of parental responsibilities in the county in where the child lives.2 For more information about whether or not to file, see What are some advantages and disadvantages for getting an allocation of parental responsibilities order?
 To find out what the process will be like for you based on your particular situation, please consult a lawyer in your area.

 1 C.R.S. § 14-10-123(1)(a)(I)